Yogeshm2k6/self_healing_agent/README.md

-Here's a professional, GitHub-ready README for your project:

 # 🤖 Self-Healing Developer Agent

 An AI-powered developer assistant that automatically detects, analyzes, and fixes development errors using Large Language Models.